About Andy Pilgrim

 In 2008, Andy started The Traffic Safety Education Foundation.
 The foundation's mission is to help educate new drivers, corporate employees, parents with children of all ages & teachers in the field of traffic safety.

 Andy has been a professional race driver since 1984.
-For 2020, Andy is driving for the Phillip Creighton Motorsports team in a Ferrari GT3 race car.
-He is also looking for additional rides in SRO and IMSA.
+For 2021, Andy is driving for the SKI Motorsports race team in two Ferrari GT3 race cars.
+He will run selected races in the Trans Am, IGT and Global GT racing series.

-Andy's foundation accomplishments include the creation of a huge wealth of innovative online (plus DVDs) educational material to help teachers, parents and corporate employees.
+Andy's foundation accomplishments include the creation of a huge wealth of innovative online (plus DVDs) educational materials to help teachers, parents, students and corporate employees.
 He has also created a Mobility Curriculum to teach traffic safety to elementary and middle school children.
-Andy is nationally recognized innovator and expert in traffic safety, with dangers of distracted driving being his specialty.
+Andy is nationally recognized innovator and expert in traffic safety, with “dangers of distracted driving” being his specialty.

-As a professional race driver, Andy has 70 wins in 10 different professional series.
+As a professional race driver, Andy has 73 wins in 10 different professional series.
 His first pro podium was in August, 1984 in the Renault Cup Series.
-Andy's most recent podium was in August, 2018 while driving in the Pirelli World Challenge Championship.
+Andy's most recent podium was in October, 2020 while driving in the Global GT Championship.
 His 5 pro championship wins occurred in 1995, 1996, 1997, 1998, 2005.

 Some of Andy's major race accomplishments include: